-Table 5-2 summarizes the locations of where construction materials and equipment will be temporarily staged during the construction of Segment 12.
+Table 5-2 summarizes the locations where construction materials and equipment will be temporarily staged during the construction of Segments 13, 14, and 15.
 Construction materials will be stored in a manner that minimizes exposure to precipitation and runoff, where appropriate, or otherwise to prevent the contamination of stormwater and the environment.
 The Construction Contractor will have only the minimum amount of material at each work site necessary to complete the work at that site.
-Construction materials and equipment will be temporarily staged at all entry and exit points for all horizontal directional drilling (HDD) crossings along the Project.
-Materials (including fill, construction materials, or debris) cannot be deposited, placed, or stored in any waterbody as described in Section 9.1.
+Construction materials and equipment will be temporarily staged at all entry and exit points for all HDD crossings along Segments 13, 14, and 15.

 All construction materials stored onsite will be stored in a neat, orderly manner in appropriate containers with appropriate labels.
 Products will be kept in their original containers with the original manufacturer's label unless the containers are not re-sealable and manufacturer's recommendations for proper use and disposal will be followed.
 Original labels and Safety Data Sheets (SDSs) will be retained for the period that the product is being utilized onsite in accordance with all applicable OSHA regulations (29 CFR 1926.33).
 Containers will not be stored on the ground but will be stored in cabinets or on a stable working surface such as a portable trailer bed or other secure decking.
 Containers will be kept closed unless the material is being transferred.
 All transfer operations will be monitored and not left unattended (BMP Document, Section 12.3).
-The good housekeeping practices outlined in the "Spill Prevention" section of the SWPPP included in Appendix G will be followed to minimize the risk of spills or other accidental exposure of materials and substances to stormwater runoff and ecologically sensitive sites.
+The Good Housekeeping practices outlined in the "Spill Prevention" section of the SWPPP included in Appendix G will be followed to minimize the risk of spills or other accidental exposure of materials and substances to stormwater runoff and ecologically sensitive sites.